dev-alamin/entries-manager/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A centralized dashboard to manage, search, and sync form submissions from plugins like WPForms, Contact Form 7, Elementor, and more.
-Transform your WordPress into a mini-CRM.
+Centralized dashboard to save, manage, search, and sync form submissions from WPForms, CF7, Elementor & more — turn WordPress into a mini-CRM.

 == Description ==